Free on Board (FOB) meaning

 FOB Destination:

-The vendor pays for transportation and assumes the risk until delivery.
+The seller pays for transportation and bears the risk until delivery.

 Implications: